Programs For You

 Literacy is learned.
 By making reading fun, and surrounding children with books, we set them up to be better readers.
 And since better readers do better in school, we’re setting children up to succeed in the future.

 Our story times are generally geared for children age 4 and younger.
 Each family receives a free copy of a book at the end of each Tiny Tots session.
+If you would like to sign-up to our newsletter, to stay in the loop about our Tiny Tots story times and learn about the free children’s events we host at Barnes & Noble, please click here!

 Why take the GED?